Alaska Residential Lease Agreement | PDF

 Once the parties have agreed and a contract is signed, access to the premises will be available to the tenant immediately.
 The tenant and landlord will be obligated to abide by the terms and conditions of the lease until the end of the term.

 Maximum Amount ($) – Two (2) months’ rent.
 No cap if the monthly rent is more than $2,000 (AS 34.03.070(a)).

 Returning – Fourteen (14) days if the tenant did not violate the lease.
-Thirty (30) days if the tenant violated the lease and owes the landlord or there is damage in premises after the tenant vacated the property.
+Thirty (30) days if the tenant violated the lease and owes the landlord or if there is damage to premises after the tenant vacated the property.
 (AS 34.03.070(g))